Integrate Heap with Optimizely Web Experimentation

 How Autocapture Reads Optimizely Data

-Optimizely: Checkout Redesign = Variation B
+property name: Optimizely: Checkout Redesign

 Enabling Autocapture